markuslutz/gittutorial/README.md

+added rule 1.1 and 2.1 and test scenarios

 and yato stuff will be added on top
 ////////////////////////////////////////////////////////////

 modified data model and started with REGIOV